SnellerInc/grafana-datasource/src/README.md

 ### Sneller Endpoint

-This value is automatically set for Sneller Cloud instances after you select your home region in the Sneller Region drop-down menu.
+This value is automatically set for Sneller Cloud instances after you select your bucket region in the Sneller Region drop-down menu.

 For self-hosted Sneller instances, this value must be set to your `snellerd` endpoint URL.